-The 48 credit master's degree in Rehabilitation Counseling may be earned by taking courses at our Center for Adult Education and Professional Studies in Warwick, R.I., our Newport campus, or online.
+The 48-credit master's degree in Rehabilitation Counseling may be earned by taking courses online or at our Newport campus.
 Many students accelerate the completion of their degree by taking a combination of on-campus and online courses simultaneously.

-Salve Regina University offers an accelerated program of study that leads to both a bachelor's and a master's degree within a shorter period of time.
-However, because the Master of Arts in Rehabilitation Counseling requires 48 credits, an additional two years are required to complete the master's degree after receiving the baccalaureate.
-This program is designed for the University's highly motivated, academically talented and qualified undergraduate students with a grade point average of 3.30 or higher.
+Salve Regina University offers a program of study that allows students in their senior year at Salve to begin taking graduate classes in the program.
+The Master of Arts in Rehabilitation Counseling requires 48 credits and typically an additional two years are required to complete the master's degree after receiving the baccalaureate.
+This program is designed for the University's highly motivated, academically talented and qualified seniors with a grade point average of 3.30 or higher.
 Students from any undergraduate major are eligible to apply to this program.
 Current undergraduate students interested in the accelerated program must complete the application process by February 15th of their junior year.

-Undergraduate students considered for the accelerated program are conditionally accepted into the rehabilitation counseling master's program and can take up to four graduate courses during their senior year.
-Of the four courses, two may be applied to the undergraduate degree.
-Final master's program acceptance is contingent upon successful completion of the undergraduate degree and the four graduate courses in the senior year by achieving a B or better in the classes.
+Undergraduate students considered for the accelerated program are conditionally accepted into either the Rehabilitation Counseling or Clinical Rehabilitation and Mental Health Counseling master's program and can take up to two graduate courses during their senior year (one in the fall and one in the spring).
+They may be applied to the undergraduate degree.
+Final master's program acceptance is contingent upon successful completion of the undergraduate degree and the two graduate courses in the senior year by achieving a B or better in the classes.